top of page

 All aboard for part two of our journey.

-In order for many people to get enough omega-three, it is necessary for them to take a supplement.
-Remember to check with your doctor before starting any supplement.
+Many people need to take a supplement to get enough omega-3.
+As always, remember to check with your doctor before starting any supplement.

-With so many omega-three supplement choices, how do you know which one to take?
+With so many omega-3 supplement choices, how do you know which one to take?

 The most well-known type of omega-three supplement is fish oil.
-You can get them from a variety of fish including salmon, anchovy, sardine, cod livers, and sometimes from squid.
+You can get them from various fish, including salmon, anchovies, sardines, cod liver, and sometimes squid.
 All fish have similar fatty acids, just in different ratios and amounts.
 Some oils, like cod liver, may have additional vitamins or beneficial compounds, such as alkylglycerols in ratfish.

 Other less common types of omega-3 supplements are krill oils, algae oils, ratfish oil, and fish roe.
-We do not count flax, chia, or hemp oils as omega-three supplements for the reasons we outlined in part one.
+For the reasons we outlined in part one, we do not count flax, chia, or hemp oils as omega-3 supplements.

 • Are huge bottom trawlers used, or are they line-caught by small fishermen, and how is this verified?